Hives On Hands

 How Do I Get Rid Of My Hives On Hands?

-In around one percent of the viral hives cases I see, I prescribe a steroid.
-I try not to prescribe steroids anymore though due to the negative side effects: weight gain, jaundice, liver tumors, fluid retention and high blood pressure.
+If your dermatologist prescribes a steroid, don't forget to ask about the negative side effects: weight gain, jaundice, liver tumors, fluid retention and high blood pressure.

 If you get hives on your hands more than once, write down the foods you have eaten or handled as well as medications and stress levels or changes in any detergents or soaps.
 Doing this regularly, if you have recurrent cases of hives on hands, will help you to determine your triggers.
 Staying away from triggers, as well as using OxyHives, will help you to cure your hand hives.